MozillaSocial/pr-template/README.md

 ### Process Expectations

-- Most reviews will require one 👍
+- All reviews require at least one 👍.
 - Select an appropriate reviewer for your code.
 If there is no one specific person that you would like feedback from, allow the reviewer to be auto-populated from the team.
+- One 👍 is sufficient for most code, but make sure to include everyone that you want meaningful feedback from or you think needs to be aware of the change.

 Some reviews will require 2 👍, based on the characteristics of the PR.
 Some of these include: